 This is a wooden busy board with some unique features.
-This one has a horn, a rotary music box, and a light that actually works, which is pretty neat to a toddler.
+This one has a horn, a rotary music box, and a light that actually works, which is pretty neat for a toddler.

-There are also 2 sides on this board, so there’s a bit more for toddlers to do than with a one-sided board.
+There are also 2 sides to this board, so there's a bit more for toddlers to do than with a one-sided board.